Progression of early COVID-19 pneumonia due to increased total lung stress

 The pathophysiology of COVID-19 ARDS (CARDS) seems to be fundamentally different from that of classic ARDS, particularly during the early clinical stages.
 CARDS lacks extensive oedema and atelectasis.
 Thus, high PEEP levels, which we usually use in cases of ARDS, may simply further damage the lung.
 During spontaneous breathing while on mechanical ventilation, total lung stress is the sum of the transpulmonary pressures generated by the patient and by the PEEP.
 Acting together during hyperventilation, these components may facilitate patient self-induced lung injury (P-SILI).

 To shed some light on the basic pathophysiological mechanism of CARDS in comparison to classic ARDS and to investigate the role of total lung stress on its progression in spontaneously breathing patients, Coppola, Chiumello, Busana et al. conducted a study on 140 high-dependency unit patients with CARDS (no exclusion or inclusion criteria) treated with continuous positive airway pressure (CPAP) and non-invasive ventilation (NIV).
-When looking for natural ways to fight this condition, you might want to learn about the Hollyweed CBD flower.

 Features of the lung were described using quantitative computed tomography (CT), and total lung stress was determined by estimating transpulmonary pressure (based on measurements of oesophagal pressure swings and level of pressure support applied during NIV).